Redundancy Pay in Australia: What You're Entitled To (and What You're Not)

 Then you might also have:

-That is why the payout headline can look large, but the net figure can be smaller than expected once tax and component rules kick in.
+That's why the payout headline look large, but the net figure be smaller than expected once tax and component rules kick in.

 How redundancy payouts are taxed in Australia